-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.02% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Highland Park is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Highland Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Highland Park’s overall crime rate is lower than average for the country.

 Compared to the rest of the country, citizens of Highland Park spend much less time in their cars: on average, their commute to work is only 17.74 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.